Mamiololo01/Principle-of-Hashicorp-Vault/README.md

  role_id b6ccdcca-183b-ce9c-6b98-b556b9a0edb9

 Generate a new SecretID of the webapp role. $ vault write -force auth/approle/role/webapp/secret-id

-7. Copy    Key                Value
+Copy    Key                Value

-8.  secret_id          735a47cc-7a98-77cc-0128-12b1e96a4157
+secret_id          735a47cc-7a98-77cc-0128-12b1e96a4157

-9.  secret_id_accessor 3ab305d1-1eab-df4b-4079-ef7135635c49
+secret_id_accessor 3ab305d1-1eab-df4b-4079-ef7135635c49

-10.  ...snip...
-11. The -force (or -f) flag forces the write operation to continue without any data values specified.
+The -force (or -f) flag forces the write operation to continue without any data values specified.
 Or you can set parameters such as cidr_list.
 ￼
-12. The acquired role-id and secret-id are the credentials that your trusted application uses to authenticate with Vault.
+ The acquired role-id and secret-id are the credentials that your trusted application uses to authenticate with Vault.

 Tip
 The RoleID is similar to a username; therefore, you will get the same value for a given role.
 In this case, the webapp role has a fixed RoleID.
 While SecretID is similar to a password that Vault will generate a new value every time you request it.

 Test and validate

 (Persona: app)

 The client (in this case, webapp) uses the RoleID and SecretID passed by the admin to authenticate with Vault.
 If webapp did not receive the RoleID and/or SecretID, the admin needs to investigate.

 Tip

 Refer to the Advanced Features section for further discussion on distributing the RoleID and SecretID to the client app securely.

 To login, use the auth/approle/login endpoint by passing the RoleID and SecretID.
 Note Replace the role_id and secret_id values in the example with those generated in the Generate RoleID and SecretID section above.
 Example: $ vault write auth/approle/login \